observIQ/bindplane-agent/README.md

 </center>

-The BindPlane Agent is observIQ’s distribution of the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector).
-It’s the first distribution to implement the [Open Agent Management Protocol](https://opentelemetry.io/docs/specs/opamp/) (OpAMP) and is designed to be fully managed with [BindPlane OP](https://observiq.com/).
+The BindPlane Agent is observIQ’s custom distribution of the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector) built using the [OpenTelemetry collector builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder).
+The [OpenTelemetry supervisor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/opampsupervisor) is used to manage the collector (start/stop, apply configurations, etc) and communicate between the collector and [BindPlane OP](https://observiq.com/).
 To get started, follow our [Quickstart Guide](https://observiq.com/docs/getting-started/quickstart-guide).

 ## Benefits

 ### Focused on usability
-Increases the accessibility of OpenTelemetry by providing simplified installation scripts, tested example configurations, and end-to-end documentation making it easy to get started
+Increases the accessibility of OpenTelemetry by providing simplified installation scripts and end-to-end documentation making it easy to get started

 ### All the best parts of OpenTelemetry and more
 Bundled with all core OpenTelemetry receivers, processors, and exporters as well as additional capabilities for monitoring complex or enterprise technologies not yet available in upstream releases